 Gianne P. Conard FAIA, is an architect, retired from the Federal Government, where she served as Chief Architect and Regional Recovery Executive of the New England Region and National Director of the Border Center.
 Prior to her work with the Public Buildings Service, Gianne was a partner with a firm in Philadelphia and a professor of architecture at Drexel , Lehigh, and Cornell universities.
 A Fellow in the American Institute of Architects and former board member and volunteer with numerous professional and non-profit organizations, Gianne is currently on the In Town Design Review Board in Belfast ME and on the Board of Directors of Coastal Mountains Land Trust in Camden.
 A resident of Belfast, she can be seen around town with her golden retriever, Mr. Digby Wallace.

 James H. Duff was director of the Brandywine River Museum of Art in Chadds Ford, Pennsylvania, beginning in 1973, and also executive director of the museum’s parent organization, the Brandywine Conservancy, from 1976 until his retirement at the end of 2011.
 During that time, the museum’s collection grew from a few dozen works to nearly 5,000 and the land protected by the Conservancy from a few hundred acres to more than 60,000.
 Jim Duff has published many articles related to the museum profession and also articles and books on aspects of American art.
 He has organized a variety of exhibitions, including An American Vision: Three Generations of Wyeth Art, which traveled to nine museums in five countries.
 He lectures on American art history, especially as it relates to the Brandywine Valley.
 He was for 9 years a trustee and is a past president of the Association of Art Museum Directors and was chairman of its committee that prepared the 2001 edition of art museum standards, Professional Practices in Art Museums.
 He was a Presidential appointee to the federal National Museum Services Board for 9 years, a trustee of the American Alliance of Museums, and is a past president of the Mid-Atlantic Association of Museums and in 1992 received that organization’s Katherine Coffey Award.
 He has served on boards of various foundations and cultural institutions.
 He oversaw the development and renovation of the Brandywine Conservancy’s campus and many historic buildings, including major museum building expansions completed in 1984 and 2004.
-He lives in Belfast, Maine, with his wife Sally.
-They have two daughters, Abigail Gilchrist and Jessica Tolliver, both of Belfast, and four grandchildren.
+He lives in Belfast, Maine near his two daughters, Abigail Gilchrist and Jessica Tolliver, and four grandchildren.

 Professionally, Jeannie’s career began as a psychologist at the Kennedy Krieger Institute, part of Johns Hopkins Medical System, working with multiple handicapped children.
 It soon became evident that infrastructure did not exist to support working women, and Jeannie founded Open Door of Baltimore, establishing a 501(c)3 before and after school childcare program in 1983.
 Jeannie established Camelot Learning, a math tutoring program based on Gardner’s multiple intelligences theory of learning to complement Open Door’s programming in 1986.
 Meeting evolving community needs is her passion.
 Waterfall Arts is dynamic, responding to community and cultural shifts, and often ahead of those shifts.
 She is honored to join the board.
 Jeannie moved from Baltimore in 2020 to Lincolnville, near her youngest grandchildren in Camden.
 She has served on boards of hospitals, schools and universities in Baltimore.